microsoft/fluentui/packages/react-input/Spec.md

 ### Main props

+All native HTML `<input>` props are supported.
+Since the `input` slot is primary (more on that later), top-level native props except `className` and `style` will go to the input.

+The top-level `ref` prop also points to the `<input>`.
+This can be used for things like getting the current value or manipulating focus or selection (instead of explicitly exposing an imperative API).

-Note: most of these are defined in `InputCommons` since they're shared with `InputState`.
+Most custom props are defined in `InputCommons` since they're shared with `InputState`.

 ```ts
 export type InputCommons = FieldSizeProps & {